 17. Take a historic walking tour

-There are three historic waling tours to take in Port Alberni.
-Download self-guided walking maps of the Southport pioneer community, Northport the old town, and the Southport business and industrial areas.
+There are three historic walking tours to take in Port Alberni.
+The Southport pioneer community, Northport, the old town, and the Southport business and industrial areas.
+Check at the visitor centre for more information.

 18. Taste local craft beer

-If you’re a beer lover, Port Alberni has a thriving craft beer scene, and there are several local breweries worth checking out.
+If you’re a beer lover, Port Alberni has a thriving craft beer scene and several local breweries worth checking out.
 Port Alberni Brewing Company, Dog Mountain Brewing and Twin City Brewing are on the BC Ale Trail on Vancouver Island.

 Grab a bite to eat while you are there.
-Each one offers plenty of delicious food options to choose from!
+Each one offers plenty of delicious food options!
 Before visiting, be sure to check the opening hours.

 Dog Mountain Brewing

-This cozy brewery offers great atmosphere and a large rooftop patio with amazing views of the Alberni Inlet.
-There is an excellent selection of 12 brews on tap including, IPA’s, lagers, sours, stouts, porters, spiced and experimental batches.
-The brewery also serves 16 varieties of hand crafted ciders from Cowichan Valley’s Valley Cidery.
+This cozy brewery offers a great atmosphere and a large rooftop patio with amazing views of the Alberni Inlet.
+There is an excellent selection of 12 brews on tap, including IPAs, lagers, sours, stouts, porters, spiced, and experimental batches.
+The brewery also serves 16 varieties of hand-crafted ciders from Cowichan Valley’s Valley Cidery.

-There are plenty of food options if you are hungry, with many of the choices braised or infused with beer from their tap list.
+If you are hungry, there are plenty of food options, many of which are braised or infused with beer from their tap list.
 Try the pulled pork and crunchy slaw or the Dark Tower Donair.
-Dog Mountain Brewing claims their Donair is the best Donair west of Halifax.
+Dog Mountain Brewing claims its Donair is the best Donair west of Halifax.

 Twin City is located at 4503 Margaret Street in Port Alberni, BC and is closed on Mondays.